tonyskidmore/azure-ai-demo/bootstrap/README.md

 The Azure DevOps Terraform provider occasionally throws up `Internal Error Occurred` errors.
 If it does just re-run the `plan` and `apply` steps and it should go through OK.

 Open Azure DevOps and explore the `azure-ai-demo` project.
-Review the [examples README](../examples/README.md) to see what examples are available.
+Review the Pipelines.

-To destroy the demo environment, first run the destroy pipeline for each of any examples you have deployed and then run:
+To destroy the demo environment, first run the **terraform** pipeline and choose the destroy option to delete the contents of the demo resource group.
+Then from the location that the bootstrap code was run from:

 ````bash